act-rules/act-rules.github.io/_rules/SC4-1-2-button-has-name.md

 #### Inapplicable example 2

-Not visible in page and not exposed to assistive technologies.
+Not included in the accessibility tree.

 ```html
 <html>